github/docs/content/osmand/widgets/map-buttons.md

 **_TODO: add 3 small screenshots in 1 row of my location button / zoom buttons_**

-**My location** is a top down button that represents whether center of the map is synchronized with "my location" (geo location of the device), it is also known as "Where am I?".
-It is often used in navigation where it is hidden in case "location is synchronized with map".
-It has following indicative states:
+**My location** is a circle button that represents whether center of the map is synchronized with "my location" (geo location of the device), it is also known as "Where am I?".
+Usually in navigation map is synced with device location, so it's not needed to constanly move the map, in this case button is hidden and will be activated once map & my location will go out of sync by user gesture.
+On click app will try to find device location & display it on the map in center of the screen (iOS on 2nd click, it will switch to 3D mode).

+**My location** button has following indicative states:
 - Full blue icon - location is found but it is not synchronized with map
 - White icon - location is found and it is synchronized with map
 - Grey icon - location is not found yet
-- Arrow icon (iOS) - 3D mode is switched on (click on my location)
+- Arrow icon (iOS) - 3D mode is switched on

 **Long tap** on **My location** opens Context menu, so user can share own location.